 Ensure that the requirement to register the lease is not overlooked.

 Give the landlord a right in damages against the tenant, if it suffers loss as a result of the tenant's failure to register.
-(However, a landlord is unlikely to obtain damages for losses that could have been mitigated by inspecting the register.)

 Can the covenant be deleted?